Drew Droege: Live performance

 Droege performed in the March 2012 edition of Don't Tell My Mother, a monthly showcase event in which authors, screenwriters, actors, and comedians share true stories they would never want their mothers to know.
 He has directed several sketch comedy shows and Jersey Shoresical: A Frickin' Rock Opera (winner, Best Ensemble, NY International Fringe Festival 2011) in Los Angeles.

+He wrote several off-Broadway shows, including "Bright Colors and Bold Patterns" (2016), "Happy Birthday Doug" (2020) and "Messy White Gays" (2025, a variation on the 1948 Alfred Hitchcock film Rope).

 In 2017, Droege was in the original cast of the jukebox musical Titanique in Los Angeles.
-In 2023, he joined the Off-Broadway cast of the show as Ruth in New York City.
+In 2023, he joined the off-Broadway cast of the show as Ruth in New York City.

 Droege was a member of improvisational comedy troupe The Groundlings Sunday Company, where he currently performs and teaches.
 He also performs regularly at the Upright Citizens Brigade Theatre and plays a leading role in UCB's breakdancing movie musical, Freak Dance.

 Web series

 Droege's Chloë Sevigny impression videos have been featured on PerezHilton.com, EW.com, The Huffington Post and The New York Post, and were called "compulsively watchable" by The Advocate.

 In 2012 and 2013, Droege appeared in the comedy series Romantic Encounters and the interview series All Growz Up, both opposite Melinda Hill.
 Droege also starred in Crowned.